-Ranked-choice voting won in NYC with dark money.
-A reformer wants to end that irony.
+Ranked-choice voting won in NYC with obscured cash.
+A reformer wants to change that.

 New York City's approval of ranked-choice voting was one of the year's biggest wins for democracy reformers.
 But the million-dollar push for the ballot measure was fueled by one of the institutions most reviled in "good governance" circles: dark-money groups.